IshmaelBelghazi/ALI/index.md

 efficient inference with the generative adversarial networks (GAN) framework.

-What makes ALI unique is that unlike other approaches to learning inference in deep directed generative models like variational autoencoders (VAEs), the objective function involves **no** explicit reconstruction loop.
-This produces reconstructions that are quite different, in that they do not attempt to be pixel perfect (leading to blurring), but rather attempt to retain semantically salient information about the input.
+What makes ALI unique is that unlike other approaches to learning inference in deep directed generative models (like variational autoencoders (VAEs)), the objective function involves **no** explicit reconstruction loop.
+Instead of focusing on achieving a pixel-perfect reconstruction, ALI tends to produce believable reconstructions with interesting variations, albeit at the expense of making some mistakes in capturing exact object placement, color, style and (in extreme cases) object identity.
+This is a good thing, because 1) capacity is not wasted to model trivial factors of variation in the input, and 2) the learned features are more or less invariant to these trivial factors of variation, which is what is expected of good feature learning.

+These strenghts are showcased via the semi-supervised learning task on SVHN, where ALI achieves state-of-the-art, ahead of DCGAN and VAE.

 <a name="gan_intro"></a>